brentbiglin/greater-commons-go/README.md

 ##### Materials

 I've purchased a set of [Uni Pin Drawing Pens](https://www.amazon.com/gp/product/B00F38T9C4/) with 6 assorted tip sizes and a [Strathmore Series 400](https://www.amazon.com/gp/product/B0027A39PY) sketch pad.

+### 2017-09-06_02

+#### Progress Update

+I'm now finished with section 9 of 29 of the golang course.
+We've gone through the origins of Go and a bit about its creators; the fundaments of variables, values, and type; programming fundaments like bools, number types, string types, number systems like hexademical, binary, and decimal, constants, iota, and bit shifting; loops and conditionals; and arrays, slices, and maps.
+Some of the sections are exercise sections, in which I'm given a problem to solve or a program to write, and then I check my work.
+I had a bit of trouble with slices and arrays because of the syntax (too many brackets, curlies, and parentheses all together), but I plan on reviewing these sections.
+The next section, which deals primarily with structs, appears to build on these concepts so I think I'll continue to get more practice with them as I go along.